ianalvess/Extracao-de-Conhecimentos-de-Dados-Biologicos-/README.md

-## Trabalho prático de Extração de Conhecimento de Dados Biológicos-2023/2024
+## Practical work on Extracting Knowledge from Biological Data-2023/2024
- ### Elementos do grupo:
+ ### Group members:
  Sofia ferreira, PG53502 <br>
  Beatriz Santos, PG46723 <br>
  Ian Machado, PG51682 <br>
-  ### Objetivo
+  ### Objectives
-O trabalho desenvolvido visa a análise do conjunto de dados obtidos a partir do cBioPortal, concernentes a informações clínicas relacionadas com o cancro de bexiga, através da utilização do software R e dos packages disponíveis no Bioconductor.
+The work carried out aims to analyze the set of data obtained from the cBioPortal, concerning clinical information related to bladder cancer, using the R software and the packages available on Bioconductor.
-  ### Dados cBioPortal
+  ### cBioPortal data
    https://www.cbioportal.org/study/summary?id=blca_tcga_pub_2017